VCCT-IMAD5112-2024-G1/Siphosethu-Mangali_ST10457072_Assignment-2/README.md

-5th step: three buttons will appear "fead, clean, happy" those the only way the pictures will change to their respected text 6th step: the buttons will record how times you have interacted with the dog 7th step: that is all enjoy your app
+5th step: three buttons will appear "fead, clean, happy" those the only way the pictures will change to their respected text 6th step: the buttons will record how times you have interacted with the dog 7th step: that is all enjoy your app this is a link to a video showing the app running: https://youtu.be/dgZIhUKsaTc